serverless/serverless/docs/guides/sam.md

 serverless deploy --stack my-dev-stack
 ```

-Your templte doesn't have to be a SAM template, it could also be a regular CloudFormation template.
+Your template doesn't have to be a SAM template, it could also be a regular CloudFormation template.

-**Note:** AWS Lambda Layers, AWS Lambda Containers, and AWS Lambda Step Functions resources are not yet supported.

 ## samconfig.toml

-If your project has a `samconfig.toml` file, it'll be used by the framework.
-Most `samconfig.toml` properties are irrelevant outside the SAM/CFN context, so the Serverless Framework only supports the most essential `samconfig.toml` properties:
+If your project has a `samconfig.toml` file, it'll be read by the framework.
+Most `samconfig.toml` properties are irrelevant outside the SAM/CFN context, so the Serverless Framework only the properties it needs, specifically:

 ```toml
 version = 0.1